ideal: does const ourGetPtr really need to be private?

 I'm too busy to think about it now, so suggest making it public with a comment that this is makeshift solution that has to be properly considered at some point in the future.

-#2 Updated by Anna Maria Bigatti about 1 month ago
+#2 Updated by Anna Maria Bigatti 4 months ago

 - % Done changed from 10 to 40